josefinarcasanova/build-lab-watson-airlines/README.md

 ### 2.4.
 Implementation Considerations

 - While JavaScript/NodeJS is the preferred programming language, any might be used for developing both the REST API and Web Application.
-- Virtual Assistant language might be either English or Spanish.
+- Virtual Assistant language **must be** English.
+- In order to meet the aviation industry's Safety Quality and Compliance requirements, it is **imperative** for Watson Airline's solutions to meet the [best development standards](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/stable-en/02-checklist/05-checklist) and practices for security and scalability.
 - Environment variables established in [this document](#41-environment-variables) must be respected.
 However, additional ones might be defined if deemed necessary.
-- Access credentials to both the Database and Secret Manager instances will be provided to you via e-mail.
+- The Client will provide you with access credentials to both the Database and Secret Manager instances, via e-mail.
 - All source code must be located under the [source folder](./source/).
 REST API code shall be put under [back-end](./source/back-end/) and Web Application code (if implemented) under [front-end](./source/front-end/).
 You are free to structure these folder as you see fit, but know that clarity and order will be taken into account when evaluating the implementation.

 ## 3. Database specifications